Fuzzy dark matter soliton core hosting a supermassive black hole as a dense low-mass perturber in strong gravitational lensing: Possible scenarios

 \subsection{Heavy SMBH seed scenario}

 We consider another scenario to explain the high SMBH mass, given the fact that the current SMBH mass--halo mass relation is based on observations of black holes with SMBH masses of $\gtrsim 10^7M_\odot$, and hence the discussion above relies on the extrapolation of the SMBH mass--halo mass relation down to lower masses.
 Since the origin of SMBHs is yet to be understood, it is possible that low mass halos host SMBHs that are much more massive than predicted by the extrapolation of the SMBH mass--halo mass relation.
 High SMBH masses in low mass halos can be naturally explained in several scenarios for the origin of SMBHs, including the direct collapse black hole formation (e.g., \cite{2001ApJ...546..635O,2003ApJ...596...34B}) and primordial black holes (e.g., \cite{2022ApJ...926..205C,2025ApJ...992..136Z}).
-Such heavy SMBH seeds may also be suggested by recent discoveries of little red dots at high redshift (see e.g., \cite{2025arXiv251203130I} for a review).
+Such heavy SMBH seeds may also be suggested by recent discoveries of little red dots (see e.g., \cite{2025arXiv251203130I} for a review) {and highly over-massive black holes (e.g., \cite{2024ApJ...960L...1N,2025JCAP...04..040Z}) at high redshifts.
 The presence of an SMBH with $M_{\mathrm{SMBH}}\sim 10^{5}M_\odot$ in a halo with $M_{\mathrm{h}}\sim 10^7M_\odot$ may be possible in such scenarios.
 The observed abundance of the perturber can also be naturally explained for those scenarios given the low halo mass.

 Here we discuss the efficiency of the tidal mass loss for the soliton core hosting the SMBH.
 As is clear from Fig.~\ref{fig:solition}, the presence of the SMBH whose mass is comparable to the soliton core can significantly enhances the central density of the soliton core, by a factor of $f^2\simeq 7.8$, to make the mass loss much more inefficient.
 In Fig.~\ref{fig:mu}, we compare the density ratios $\mu=\rho_{\mathrm{sol}}(0)/\bar{\rho}$ of soliton cores with $M_{\mathrm{sol}}=M_{\mathrm{UD}}$ with and without the SMBH as a function of their position within the main halo.
 Assuming that the soliton cores are tidally disrupted for $\mu \lesssim 70$, we find that the soliton cores survive at $r/r_{\mathrm{vir}}\gtrsim 0.08$ and $\gtrsim 0.3$ with and without the SMBH, respectively.
 While this analysis suggests that the soliton core, even with the SMBH, is difficult to survive near the Einstein radius of $r/r_{\mathrm{vir}}\sim 0.01$, we emphasize that strong lensing perturbers can reside in the outskirt of the lensing halo as long as their projected separation from the lens center is small.
 By checking the enclose mass fraction $M(<r)/M_{\mathrm{vir}}$ of the main halo, this result indicates that roughly $\sim 5\%$ and $\sim 30\%$ of the soliton cores with and without the SMBH are tidally disrupted, respectively.
 This analysis indicates that soliton cores with central SMBHs are more likely to survive when they accrete onto massive halos and they can be located closer to the center of the main halo.